ClamEater14/GaussianJordanElimination/README.md

 It tells whether the matrix can be solved or not and the solutions if possible.

 ## Disclaimer
-This is meant to be used as a coding practice for me. ***DO NOT USE THIS PROGRAM TO CHEAT IN ANY EVALUATIONS!!***
+This is meant to be used for demonstration purposes only. ***DO NOT USE THIS PROGRAM TO CHEAT IN ANY EVALUATIONS!!***
 **I am NOT responsible for any of your academic misconduct charges due to usage of this program.**

 ## Try It Out!